 These questions will help steer you in the right direction for your needs and wants.

 And remember to think about the actual functionality of the island.
 One good way to go about this is by designing it with a triangle design in relation to other appliances and counters.
-By using the triangle design you can easily twist and turn from counter, to stovetop, to fridge while you prepare food.
+By using the triangle design you can easily twist and turn from counter, to stove top, to fridge while you prepare food.

 If you want more freedom and the choice to put your island wherever you want, then go for it!
 Mobile islands work in your favor if you want to move the countertop beside you and not have to move, making it do the work instead of yourself.
 Or maybe you don’t have the space and you want to be able to add a small counter to help while you prepare food and then when you’re finished you can place it out of the way.
-The kitchen island is functional first and style second.
+The kitchen design is functional first and style second.